Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

-We establish an asymptotic lower bound on regret for the class of $\alpha$-consistent policies; this class for the queueing bandit is a generalization of the $\alpha$-consistent class used in the literature for the traditional stochastic MAB problem \cite{lai1985asymptotically, salomon2013lower, combes2015bandits}.
-The precise definition is given below ($\mathds{1}\{\cdot\}$ below is the indicator function).
+We establish an asymptotic lower bound on regret for the class of $\alpha$-consistent policies.
+For the single-queue setting, we define this class of policies as in the traditional stochastic MAB problem (\cite{lai1985asymptotically, salomon2013lower, combes2015bandits}) as follows: \begin{definition} A scheduling policy for a single queue network is said to be $\alpha$-consistent (for some $\alpha \in (0,1)$) if for any problem instance $(\lambda,\pmb{\mu})$, there exists a constant $C(\lambda,\pmb{\mu})$ such that